NickEales/nickeales.github.io/_posts/2016-10-24-hyper-v-performance-cpu.md

     * For general administration, use remote management tools instead of locally or via RDP on the host.

 ### Virtual Machine Processor Usage

-* Counter: Hyper-V Hypervisor Virtual Processor(*)\% Guest Run Time.
+* Counter: **Hyper-V Hypervisor Virtual Processor(*)\% Guest Run Time**
 * Threshold (any instance) > 75%, sustained for > 10min
 * What: This measures the amount of physical CPU time each VM virtual CPU instance uses.
 Each virtual processor can only run on one physical CPU thread at a time.
 * Why: Unlike the Processor performance object and task manager inside a virtual machine, this accurately shows how much physical CPU time is being consumed by each VP.
 * What to do if threshold is exceeded:
   * Check VMs have sufficient VP (consider adding one of more processors to the VM)
   * Perform standard high CPU usage troubleshooting inside the VM as you would if it was a physical machine to reduce the CPU usage within the VM.

 ### Physical CPU Context Switching

 * What: This measures the rate (number of times per second) each logical CPU changes what virtual processor it is running.
-* Counter: Hyper-V Hypervisor Logical Processor(*)\Context Switches/sec.
+* Counter: **Hyper-V Hypervisor Logical Processor(*)\Context Switches/sec**
 * Threshold: (any instance except for "_Total") > 20000, (sustained for > 5min).
 * Why: We use this as a general health & performance indicator for the host & virtual machines.
 This counter must be used in context with all other activity based counters (CPU, Disk & Network, latency & throughput).
 * What to do if threshold is exceeded: